kmate/nixos-config/README.md

 - Use dunst or mako, whichever can be better configured & styled?
 - Test it with `notify-send` from `libnotify`

-## URL links

-Make clicking on URLs in e.g. VSCode and console work.

 ## Power button / options

 EWW could be used to create a power menu, add invocation to Waybar?